Top

 Can I Appeal a Divorce Judgment?

 If one or both spouses disagree with the final judgment, an appeal can be filed to a higher court.
 Appeals are generally filed by the spouse that feels they received an unfavorable ruling.
 To appeal a divorce judgment, the attorney must submit a brief arguing that the trial judge didn't correctly apply the law when making their decision.
-The attorney for the opposing party will then be given the opportunity to submit their own brief arguing in favor of the original ruling.
+The attorney for the opposing party will then be allowed to submit their brief arguing in favor of the original ruling.
 The court may also entertain oral arguments from both attorneys, but it is not required by law.

 Unfortunately, most appellate courts do not overturn the initial divorce judgment.
 In the case of a divorce settlement, the judgment cannot usually be appealed.
 This is because the judgment was mutually agreed upon and finalized before the judge.